varenyamBakshi/varenyamBakshi/README.md

-## Hi there 👋
 ### Bringing a first principle and visionary approach to the table.

-I am CSE Sophomore at IIT Guwahati.
+#### Glad you stopped by...Hi 👋 I am CSE Sophomore at IIT Guwahati.

 🤓Love to work alongside like minded people enthusaistic about AI, Ar/VR or any other cool tech.